Anything-Minecraft-Team/anything-minecraft/tutorials/en_us/PLUGINS/FAST_CHUNK_PREGENERATOR.md

 # Disable if you want steady generations.
 HighAsyncPriority: true

 # Experimental.
-Diable for now.
+Disable for now.
 UnsafeAsyncCalls: false

 # Only usefull when using AsyncChunkLoading